CM Punk: World Heavyweight Champion (2008–2009)

-On June 23, Punk was drafted to the Raw brand during the 2008 WWE draft.
-In his first night on Raw the following week, Punk cashed in his Money in the Bank contract and won the World Heavyweight Championship after Batista beat down the champion Edge.
-He made his first defense later that same night against John "Bradshaw" Layfield (JBL), who had challenged him shortly after his win.
+On March 30 at WrestleMania XXIV, Punk won the Money in the Bank ladder match, earning him a shot at either the WWE, World Heavyweight, or ECW titles at any time.
+On June 23, Punk was drafted to the Raw brand during the 2008 WWE draft and cashed in his Money in the Bank contract the following week on Raw, winning the World Heavyweight Championship from Edge.
 Punk continued to hold and defend the title (against the likes of Batista on July 20 at The Great American Bash and the July 21 episode of Raw, and JBL at SummerSlam on August 17) until Unforgiven on September 7, when he was attacked by The Legacy and Randy Orton, who punted Punk in the head before the Championship scramble match, ending his reign at 69 days.
 Punk could not participate in the match due to the attack and so was forced to forfeit the title, being replaced by Chris Jericho, who won the match and the title.
-On the September 15 episode of Raw, Punk received his title rematch, but failed to regain the title in a steel cage match against Jericho.
+On September 15 episode of Raw, Punk received his title rematch, but failed to regain the title in a steel cage match against Jericho.